 This data is collected quarterly and reported in the Child Protection Minimum Dataset.
 This gives an indication of numbers of vulnerable children and young people (in terms of risk of harm).
 Increases in numbers may be positive as it can evidence good practice in assessing and responding to risk.
 It can also evidence increasing risk within communities and support the design and delivery of services.
-The number of children subject to initial and pre-birth case conferences in Highland has increased over the last 4 quarters.
+The number of children subject to initial and pre-birth case conferences in Highland has decreased in the last 4 quarter.
+After 4 quarters of this increasing.
 Further work is underway to examine the data in more detail.